douglascm/timescale_assignment/README.md

     GROUP BY pulocationid, bucket WITH DATA;
 ```

-This concludes step 1 and 2 from the assignment.
-As for step 3 the next section explains the architecture and the solutions
+This concludes Step 1 and 2 of the assignment.
+As for Step 3, the next section explains the architecture and the solutions

 ## Salesforce Architecture